s8rr/Youtube-Stats-Bot/README.md

    - Replace 'YOUR_YOUTUBE_API_KEY' with your YouTube Data API key.
    - Customize the bot's command prefix in the code if needed.

+5. Run the Bot:

+   - Save the Python code to a file, e.g., youtube_bot.py.
+   - Run the script using your Python environment.
+   - The bot will join your Discord server and respond to YouTube links with video statistics.